CS2401-Fall2021/Project-Part-3/README.md

 # Project Lab Part 3: The final test

 ## Overview
-In this part of the lab, you will be determining whether or not your auto-generated game from part 2 is actually solveable
+In this part of the lab, you will be determining whether your auto-generated game from part 2 is actually solvable.

 You will find the standard solutions to part 2 in the Project Lab 2 folder under Lab Assignments